davidvandusen/pong/README.md

 By David VanDusen

-This project was originally done as a project for a course at BCIT in 2011.
+This was originally done for a course at BCIT in 2011.
 Following is the readme that was provided with the project submission.

 ---